systematic-magic/aop/front matter.rst

 	- Check that article (except for Special Section articles - see below) has at least 1 and not more than 5 keywords.

 	- Have a look at TOC Section Title to check whether article belongs to special section.
-If Section Title contains any of the words in “Special Section” column of the table below, then it belongs to the Special Section.
+If Section Title contains any of the words in "Special Section" column of the table below, then it belongs to the Special Section.

 	.. image:: /_static/html_special_section.png